bunduska/rate-my-beer/README.md

   - name of the beer
   - type/style of the beer
   - ABV
-  - Brewery
+  - brewery's name
-  - Brewery's country
+  - brewery's country
-  - Brewery's city
+  - brewery's city
-  - Comments
+  - comments
-  - Image url
+  - beer logo's image url
-  - Rating
+  - rating

-- Users can also use Untapped.com database, they have to enter a couple of keywords to the search bar and the beer's data is populated.
+- Users can also use Untapped.com database, they have to enter a couple of keywords to the search bar and the beer's data should be populated.

 #### ** Beer list **

-- Users are able to see their ratings in a table's list
+- Users are able to see their beer list in a table's view
-  - search function is available
+  - filtering function is available
   - table can be sorted by clicking on the headers
   - pagination is available